-The layout is divided into single row layout, double row layout, two-piece mixed layout, stagger layout etc.
+The layout of stamping parts can be divided into various types, such as single-row layout, double-row layout, two-piece mixed layout, staggered layout, etc.

-The choice of layout method directly affects the material utilization of stamping parts.
+The choice of the layout method has a direct impact on the material utilization of the stamping parts.

-Figure 3 shows a single-row layout scheme for a stamping part, with a material utilization rate of 61.4%, and Figure 4 shows a staggered layout scheme for stamping parts, with a material utilization rate of 73.7%.
+In Figure 3, a single-row layout scheme for stamping parts is shown, which has a material utilization rate of 61.4%.
+On the other hand, Figure 4 demonstrates a staggered layout scheme for stamping parts, with a material utilization rate of 73.7%.

 Fig.3 Single -row layout